 The following tips will help you understand business contracts and the rules.

-Recent changes to industry rules mean that suppliers will record your business’s energy use every half hour, as part of a process called ‘settlement’.
+Industry rules mean that suppliers will record your business’s energy use every half hour, as part of a process called ‘settlement’.
 You’ll be moved onto these arrangements when you renew your contract or switch supplier.

 So that the smallest firms know when they can compare the market, we require suppliers to put the end date and notice period on all bills for fixed-term contracts.
 We also allow smaller businesses to tell their supplier they want to switch at the end of their deal at any time before the notice period.